 I enjoy a glass of red wine with dinner, usually Cabernet Sauvignon or Pinot Noir.
-On Saturday morning family breakfasts and on other special occasions, I have a single malt whisky.
-I especially like the 12 years old Balvenie.
+At Saturday morning family breakfasts and on other special occasions, I may have a single malt whisky.
+I especially like the 12 year old Balvenie.

 If you reply positively to two out of the four questions above, then you are considered an alcoholic, at least to a certain extent.

-I wish to make it clear – although I do enjoy good wine or whisky from time to time, I’m not an alcoholic!
+I wish to make it clear – although I do enjoy good wine or whisky from time to time, I am not an alcoholic!

-During my stay in India, I haven’t even smelled alcohol for three weeks.
-There was no such possibility… the drinks were mainly ginger water and chai masala, but I really did not miss alcohol.
+During my recent stay in India, I didn’t even smell alcohol for three weeks.
+There was no opportunity… the drinks there were mainly ginger water and chai masala.
+Nevertheless, I really did not miss having access to alcohol.

-I have never started a morning with a drink and I really don’t feel guilty because of this small pleasure.
-Regarding “A”, yes, indeed, sometimes my family annoys me, but it is only a family joke.
+I have never started a morning with a drink and I really don’t feel guilty when indulging in this small pleasure.
+In regard to “A,” yes, it’s true that sometimes my family annoys me when alluding to my drinking which has become something of a family joke.

 So, what am I addicted to?!

-When I applied the same test to my running, the result was CAGE 4 out of 4!
+When I applied the same test to my running, the result was CAGE 4 meaning that I could relate to four out of the four questions!

-Now I was also told to stop surfing waves, because the condition (the partial patellar tendon tear) is known as “the jumper’s knee”, typical for people who jump, and in surfing, when you catch a wave, you have to “pop-up” – a very fast and energetic jump.
+Now I was also being told to stop surfing as well, because the condition I was suffering, (the partial patellar tendon tear) is known as “the jumper’s knee,” and typically occurs among people who jump, and during surfing, when you “catch a wave,” you have to “pop-up” – which means performing a very quick and physically demanding jump.

-I was disciplined, and for two months haven’t run at all.
+I have been exercising self-discipline, and for the last two months I haven’t run at all.

-Not surfed too.
+Nor have I surfed.

 But I’m addicted.
-I couldn’t without running.
+I can't live without running.

-So, I started very slowly and gradually.
+So, I decided to gradually start running again but this time in a very limited manner.

-Initially very short runs: first one 1.5km, the second time 2 km, then 3km – no pain!
+I began initially with very short runs: the first one was a 1.5km run, the second a 2 km run, and then I ran for 3kms – no pain!

-I extended the runs to twice – three times a week, running between 3 and 5 km, but no more than 5.
+I extended the runs to twice – and then three times a week, running between 3 and 5 kilometers, but no more than 5.

-In parallel I continued taking physiotherapy and exercised a lot at home.
+At the same time, I continued with physiotherapy while exercising a lot at home.

-I believe that strengthening the muscles and especially the core muscles, will help to better spread the load on the knees and hopefully help to avoid further injuries.
+I believe that strengthening the muscles and especially the core muscles, will help to better spread the load out over the knees and that this will hopefully help me to avoid additional injuries.

-Now I’m running 5km once a week, taking a two-days break from running after it (but swimming or biking) and the other two runs are shorter (3-4 km).
+Now I’m running 5kms once a week, taking a two-day break from running afterward (but still swimming or biking) and the other two weekly runs are shorter (just 3-4 kms).

-One of the shorter runs is intervals training.
+One of the shorter runs includes interval training.

-The key principle of intervals running is alternating high-intensity run with recovery.
-I run hard for a minute or two, followed by an easier recovery period, until the heart beat rate slows down.
+The key principle of interval running is alternating high-intensity running with a period of recovery.
+For example, I might run hard for a minute or two, followed by an easier two-minute recovery period, in which I jog until my heart beat rate slows down.

-Then repeating the cycle a few times.
+I then repeat this cycle several times.

-The benefits of intervals running are improving the running efficiency and the ability to maintain higher speeds for longer.
+The benefit of interval running is that it improves running efficiency increasing your ability to maintain higher speeds for longer.
 I love it!

-Indeed, my times are improving, from 7 minutes for a kilometer to around 5:30/km.
+Indeed, my running time is improving, from 7 minutes a kilometer to around 5:30/km.

-The interim goals are quite ambitious too; running half marathons.
+My interim goals are quite ambitious too; running half marathons.
 Obviously not now.
-The first one (first in my life) at the beginning of November, 8 months from now.
+The first one (the first in my life) will take place at the beginning of November, eight months from the time of this writing.

-The plan is to increase the distances very gradually, reaching 10km in June.
+The plan is to increase my running distances very gradually, reaching 10 kilometers in June.